Tobey Maguire

-Tobias Vincent Maguire (born June 27, 1975) is an American actor and film producer.
-He starred as the title character in Sam Raimi's Spider-Man trilogy (2002–2007), and later reprised the role in Spider-Man: No Way Home (2021).
+Tobias Vincent Maguire (born June 27, 1975), is an American actor and film producer.
+He began his career in supporting roles, before gaining international recognition and critical praise for his role as Spider-Man in Sam Raimi's 2002 film Spider-Man.
+Maguire reprised the role in two sequels, Spider-Man 2 (2004) and Spider-Man 3 (2007).
+He returned to the role in Spider-Man: No Way Home (2021).

-Maguire was born in Los Angeles and began his career in supporting roles, before gaining international recognition and critical praise for his role as Spider-Man in the 2002 film of the same name.
-He reprised the role in two sequels, Spider-Man 2 (2004) and Spider-Man 3 (2007).
 Maguire expanded his career with dramatic roles in Seabiscuit (2003), The Good German (2006), and The Great Gatsby (2013).
 He received critical acclaim and a Golden Globe Award nomination for Best Actor in a Motion Picture Drama for his role as a PTSD-stricken soldier in the war film Brothers (2009).

 Outside of acting, Maguire has also produced several films, including 25th Hour (2002) and Seabiscuit.
 He later established his own production company, Material Pictures, in 2012 and co-produced Good People (2012), Pawn Sacrifice (2014), and Babylon (2022).

 Early life

 Tobias Vincent Maguire was born on June 27, 1975, in Santa Monica, California, to Wendy Brown and Vincent Maguire.
 His parents, who were 18 and 20 respectively when he was born, were unmarried.
 Though they wed shortly after their son was born, they divorced when he was 3 years old.
 Maguire described his childhood as tough and lonely, with his father Vincent being convicted of robbing a bank in 1993.
-Maguire grew up poor and spent much of his childhood living with various family members and moved around often.
+Maguire grew up poor and spent much of his childhood living with various family members and moving around often.

 During his childhood, Maguire entertained the idea of becoming a chef and wanted to enroll in a home economics class as a sixth grader.
 His mother offered him $100 to take a drama class instead, and he agreed.
 The transient nature of his school years began to take a toll on Maguire emotionally, and after another relocation for his freshman year, he dropped out of high school and did not return.
-Instead, he pursued an acting career.
+Instead, he decided to pursue an acting career.
 In his teenage years, Maguire suffered from drug abuse and alcoholism.